-Through our financial planning discovery process, we work with our clients to build an investment policy statement (IPS).
-This statement helps both the client and our firm to outline and understand the risk preferences and income requirements that will enable us to tailor a portfolio strategy that meets the needs of the client while adequately reducing risk through proper asset allocation and diversification.
+We work with you to build an investment policy statement (IPS).
+This statement helps us outline and understand your risk preferences and income requirements that will enable us to build a portfolio strategy that meets your needs.

 The first and most significant part of the investment management process is asset allocation.
-This involves strategically targeting a percentage of a client’s portfolio to be invested in the three major asset classes: equities (stocks, stock mutual funds or stock ETFs), fixed income (bonds, bond mutual funds or bond ETFs) and cash (money market funds, t-bills or short term CDs).
-Generally, these targets are based on age, risk tolerance and income requirements.
+This involves targeting a percentage of your portfolio to be invested in the three major asset classes: equities (stocks), fixed income (bonds), and cash.
+Generally, these targets are based on your age, risk tolerance and income requirements.

-In the next step of our IPS, the portfolio strategy is further developed by allocating within asset classes to various sectors.
-Since these sectors exhibit different risk and return characteristics, when prudently combined, they tend to reduce overall risk while improving returns in the long run.
-Examples within the equity asset class includes the following stocks: value, growth, middle capitalization, small capitalization, international and emerging markets.
-Within fixed income, there are bonds: treasury, inflation protection, mortgage pools, corporate, international, high-yield and municipal.
+Your portfolio strategy is further developed by allocating within asset classes to various sectors to provide diversification.
+Examples within the equity asset class includes the following: value, growth, middle capitalization, small capitalization, international, and emerging markets.

-The implementation of the portfolio strategy involves the buying and selling of various investment vehicles to create a prudent and well-diversified portfolio.
-These could include direct stocks and bonds, as well as mutual funds, exchange-traded funds, or a combination of these investments.
-As always, our portfolio construction process aims to build portfolios that reflect the long-term strategy as laid out in the IPS.
+The implementation of your portfolio strategy involves using various investment vehicles to create a prudent and well-diversified portfolio.
+As always, our portfolio construction process aims to build portfolios that keep costs low and target well researched investment strategies.

-Financial markets are dynamic and investment opportunities are constantly being created.
+Financial markets are dynamic and investment portfolios can become out of balance.
 This may precipitate small changes in the portfolio within the context of the IPS.
-This may involve portfolio rebalancing back to the target asset allocation or subtle changes among sectors.
-As directed by our investment philosophy, we will attempt to buy what is undervalued and sell what is overvalued.
+This may involve portfolio rebalancing back to the target asset allocation or subtle changes among sectors that may become under valued.